 Practise real life assessment centre activities with JobTestPrep's online practice packs.

-To find out more, see interview tests and exercises.
+Find out more at interview tests and exercises.

-As for interviews, good preparation is key.
-It's important to:
+As with interviews, good preparation is vital.
+Before the day, it's important that you:

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.